Mr. Robot: Critics' top ten lists

-In other media
+Other media

 Mr. Robot has spawned a variety of video games.
 Its mobile game, titled: Mr. Robot:1.51exfiltrati0n.apk (for Android) and Mr. Robot:1.51exfiltrati0n.ipa (for iOS) are set during the first season of the series and was published by Telltale Games.
 Users play as a fictional character who has stumbled upon the phone of an important member of fsociety and takes it upon themselves to assist them in bringing down E Corp.
 The Mr. Robot Virtual Reality Experience, written and directed by Sam Esmail, is a 13-minute video viewable using virtual reality headsets that explores Elliot's past.
 Mr. Robot also features several Easter eggs, including websites related to the show or IP addresses used within the series that redirect to real websites.

 A book tie-in, Mr. Robot: Red Wheelbarrow (eps1.91_redwheelbarr0w.txt) written by Esmail and Courtney Looney, was released on November 1, 2016.

 Release

 Broadcast

 Mr. Robot premiered in the United States on USA Network on June 24, 2015, and in Canada on Showcase on September 4, 2015.
+Before USA Network's broadcast release, the pilot had a "pre-release" with a live stream on Twitch on May 27, 2015.
+USA Network's partnership with Twitch continued with a live stream starting on June 16, 2015, where the in-universe group "fsociety" broadcast them "hacking" Mr. Robot's Twitch account and sending cash prizes through PayPal to viewers under the guise of "cancelling $100k in consumer debt".
+The broadcast continued until June 24, during which viewers could watch the pilot on various streaming services before the official broadcast.
 Amazon.com secured international broadcasting rights in the United Kingdom, with the first season added on Amazon Prime on October 16, 2015, and second-season episodes to be released immediately after initial broadcast in the United States.
 In Australia, the series premiered on Presto on August 14, 2015.
 After Presto shut down, the series moved to Fox Showcase for its third season and to Foxtel On Demand for the fourth season.
 The show aired in the Republic of Ireland on TG4.

 Home media

 Universal Pictures Home Entertainment released all four seasons on DVD and Blu-ray.
 The first season was released on January 12, 2016.
 It contains all 10 episodes, plus deleted scenes, gag reel, making-of featurette, and UltraViolet digital copies of the episodes.
 The second season was released on January 10, 2017.
-The third season was released on March 27, 2018 in the United States.
+The third season was released on March 27, 2018, in the United States.
 The fourth season as well as a complete series collection was released on March 31, 2020.

 In September 2015, Amazon.com acquired exclusive streaming VOD rights to Mr. Robot in several countries.
 The first season became available to stream in June 2016 for U.S. Amazon Prime subscribers.
+The series left Amazon in October 2024.
+It became available on Netflix in July 2025.